CZ-NIC/knot/doc/operation.rst

 (and called Signed Key Response).
 This shall be sent back to "ZSK side".

-The last step is importing the signatures from SKR to the KASP db for later use, this is done by ``keymgr import-skr``, followed by (as previously) ``knotc zone-resign`` command, so that the future zone re-signs are properly planned in the event subsystem.
-Then the future ZSKs and DNSKEY record signatures are ready in KASP db for later usage.
+The last step is importing the signatures from SKR to the KASP db for later use, this is done by ``keymgr import-skr``, followed by ``knotc zone-resign`` command, so that the future zone re-signs are properly planned in the event subsystem.
+Then the future ZSKs and DNSKEY records with signatures are ready in KASP db for later usage.
+Knot automatically uses them in correct time intervals.
+This whole procedure needs to be repeated when the period selected on the beginning is going to run out.

 .. _Controlling running daemon: